Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 **WARNING**

-The function *AIS_InteractiveObject::Display* automatically  activates the object’s default selection mode.
+The function *AIS_InteractiveObject::Display* automatically  activates the object's default selection mode.
 When you only want to visualize  an Interactive Object in open Context, you must call the function *AIS_InteractiveContext::Display*.

 You can activate or deactivate specific selection modes in the local open context in several different ways:
 Use the Display functions with the appropriate modes.